Alexandru2401/news-project/README.md

 ## Installation and Setup Instruction

-To run this project will need to follow these steps:
+### To run this project will need to follow these steps:
-1.Clone this repository.
+1. Clone this repository.
 You will ned node and npm installed globally on your machine.

-2.Change directory:
+2. Change directory:
 cd real-estate-main

 3. Install dependencies: